Midnight on Dagger Alley: Plot summary

-Midnight on Dagger Alley is a solo scenario for multiple characters, which uses a strip of transparent red film called the "magic viewer" to reveal hidden details of text and the map as needed by the player.
-The adventure is set in a dangerous thieves' quarter.
-The module includes a large map of the district which can only be read with the magic viewer.
-The action takes place in the "narrow mud alleys of the city of Goldstar".
+Midnight on Dagger Alley is an adventure scenario for one player using multiple player characters, which uses a strip of transparent red film called the "magic viewer" to show hidden text and the map as needed by the player.
+The adventure takes place in a hazardous thieves' quarter.
+The module comes with a large map showing the district which requires the magic viewer.
+The adventure takes place in the city of Goldstar, particularly in its narrow muddy alleyways.

 Gameplay

-Midnight on Dagger Alley is a solitary adventure designed to be played with one of three sixth-level characters (monk, assassin, or thief) provided in the module.
-Each of these characters has a matching mission, and the action takes place in the waterfront area of a town depicted in four maps representing the four levels of the area; rooftops, second story, street level, and underground.
-The three given adventures involve rescuing a princess, searching for hidden treasure, and going on a scavenger hunt for the components of a complex spell, although the player character can have an adventure just wandering around.
+Midnight on Dagger Alley is a solitary adventure designed to be played using three sixth-level pregenerated player characters (monk, assassin, or thief) provided in the module.
+Each of these characters has a mission that matches them, and the action occurs in the waterfront part of a town which is displayed using four maps to represent the levels of the area: rooftops, second story, ground level, and underground.
+The three provided adventures involve rescuing a princess, looking for hidden treasure, and searching for the components of a complex spell, although the characters can have encounters simply by wandering around the area.

 Publication history

 MV1 Midnight on Dagger Alley was published in 1984, and was written by Merle M. Rasmussen.
 The module features art by Jeff Easley.
-The module comes in a cardboard folder, with two double-sided maps, a tear-off cardboard sheet with character stats on one side and charts on the other and an eight-page booklet for the adventure.
-The adventure is intended for one player, with a playing time of one to three hours.
-The module also comes with a "magic viewer", a framed piece of red cellophane that is used to view areas of the map or read areas of text which are camouflaged by red mottling.
+The module comes in a cardboard folder, with two double-sided maps, a cardboard sheet that has character statistics printed on one side and charts printed on the other side, and an eight-page booklet containing the adventure.
+The adventure is intended for one player, and can be played in one to three hours.
+The module also comes with a "magic viewer", a strip of red cellophane in a frame that the player uses to reveal certain map or text areas which are concealed using red mottling.